ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/databases.md

 - enables **gene-condition mapping**, e.g., BRCA1 → Breast Cancer
 - review of conflicting interpretations across multiple submitters

+Tools such as `VEP`, `SnpEff`, `ANNOVAR`, and `GATK` use ClinVar data to annotate, filter, or prioritize variants based on their known clinical significance, particularly in disease-related and diagnostic workflows. `IGV` and [UCSC Genome Browser](#ucsc-genome-browser) can be used to visualize ClinVar variants in genome.
 </div>

 {% include accordion title="Limitations" class=" " controls="clinvar-3" icon=false %}